svancott/portfolio-kami/_portfolio/vanipedia.md

 layout: post
 title: Vanipedia
 thumbnail-path: "img/wiki_logo.png"
-short-description: Vanipedia is a replica of Wikipedia built with Ruby on Rails.
+short-description: A replica of Wikipedia built with Ruby on Rails.
 ---
 Welcome to **_Vanipedia_**!
 A replica of Wikipedia built with Ruby on Rails